Signed in as:

 After finishing education, Joe worked as a keeper at Chessington Zoo, and then moved on to ZSL at London Zoo.
 ZSL work worldwide on conservation to help save endangered species, something that was very close to Joe's heart.

-For those who knew Joe, perhaps you would like to donate to this cause, or write a few words on his memorial page.
-Links are still up to date in 2022, and as follows:
+For those who knew Joe, perhaps you would like to donate to this cause. through the link below, which is still live in 2025:

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.
 Privacy Policy